Benefit Plan Information

 If you moved after the deadline for submitting employee information to OEBB, your packet was most likely sent to your old address.

 You can still register, even if you have not received the packet from OEBB with the registration directions.
 This packet was generic information and has nothing that is personally identifiable in the packet.

-If I am currently opting out of medical insurance and want to continue to opt out, do I still need to register with OEBB?
+If I am currently opting out or waiving medical insurance and want to continue to opt out, do I still need to register with OEBB?

 Yes, you still need to register for two reasons.
 First, the enrollment process is the way you communicate to OEBB and Lane ESD that you are opting out of medical insurance.
-Second, even though you are opting out of medical insurance you may be enrolling in vision and/or dental insurance.
+Second, even though you are opting out of medical insurance you may be enrolling in vision, dental and/or optional insurance.

-If I want to waive insurance benefits do I still need register?
+If I want to waive insurance benefits do I still need to register?

 Yes, you still need to register.
 The enrollment process is the way you communicate to OEBB and Lane ESD that you are waiving insurance.
-Please note that selection of "waiving insurance" waives medical, dental and vision coverage.
+Even though you are waiving medical insurance you may be enrolling in vision, dental and/or optional insurance You will still be eligible for district provided Accidental Death and Dismemberment (AD&D) and Long-Term Disability coverage.